Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems

-The repro samples method is a framework that utilizes artificial sample sets for inference, and there are several relevant artificial sample-based inferential approaches across the BFF paradigms.
+The repro samples method utilizes artificial sample sets for inference.
+We review below several relevant artificial sample-based inferential approaches across the BFF paradigms.
 Many of these approaches have helped shape the various developments of the repro samples~method.

 \begin{itemize} [leftmargin=1.5em, labelsep=0em, align=parleft, itemsep=0pt, parsep=0pt, topsep=1pt] \item {\bf Approximate Bayesian Computation (ABC)} refers to a family of techniques used to approximate posterior densities of $\btheta$ by bypassing direct likelihood evaluations \citep[cf.][]{Rubin1984,Tavare1997, csillery2010approximate, Peters2012}.
 A basic version of the so-called {\it rejection ABC algorithm} has the following [a] - [c] steps: \begin{itemize} [leftmargin=1.5em, labelsep=0em, align=parleft, itemsep=0pt, parsep=0pt, topsep=1pt] \item[] {\it {\rm [Step a]} Simulate an artificial model parameter $\btheta^*$ from a prior distribution $\pi(\btheta)$ and, given the simulated $\btheta^*$, simulate an artificial data set ${\bf y}^*$ (e.g., set ${\bf y}^* = G(\btheta^*, {\bf u}^*)$ for a simulated ${\bf u}^*$); {\rm [Step b]} If $ {\bf y}^* \approx {\bf y}_{obs}$, we collect the artificial parameter $\btheta^*$; {\rm [Step c]} Repeat Steps [a] and [b] to obtain a large set of $\btheta^*$.} \end{itemize} ABC is in fact a Bayesian inversion method, since keeping $\btheta^*$ that has the match ${\bf y}^* \approx {\bf y}_{obs}$ is equivalent to keep the $\btheta^*$ that solves $G(\btheta, {\bf u}^*) \approx {\bf y}_{obs}$.